 - Allows more water to be available for downstream use as less treated water is withdrawn from locations upstream.

-Recommended Sites for More Information About LID/GI within our Region and the West
+More Resources About LID/GI within our Region and the West

 - Green Roof Species Selection and Growing Medium Mixes for Colorado (PDF)